Exhibitions and Events

 Public Opening Reception: October 9, 6-8pm

-An exhibition featuring the works of 35 leading ceramic artists from the ten nations: Indonesia, Malaysia, the Philippines, Singapore, Thailand, Laos, Brunei, Vietnam, Cambodia and Myanmar.
+An exhibition featuring the works of 35 leading ceramic artists from the nine nations: Indonesia, Malaysia, the Philippines, Singapore, Thailand, Laos, Vietnam, Cambodia and Myanmar.

 Public Opening Reception: September 13, 7-9pm